About EMS Week

 Tuesday is EMS Safety Day

-To promote Safety for the EMS provider, the patient, and the public Safety Day encourages first responders to focus on risk and prevention rather than possible negative outcomes and aims to promote the advancement of safety measures for both the community and the profession.
-This is a great day to highlight stress reduction, self-care and mental health awareness programs.
-Other options for programs include improved situational awareness, driving and roadway safety, vehicle and device maintenance, proper lifting techniques or violence awareness.
+To promote Safety for the EMS professional, the patient, and the public, Safety Day encourages first responders to focus on risk and prevention rather than possible negative outcomes and aims to advance safety measures for both the community and the profession.
+This is a great day to highlight stress reduction, self-care, and mental health awareness programs.
+Other options for programs include improved situational awareness, driving and roadway safety, vehicle and device maintenance, proper lifting techniques, or violence awareness.

 Wednesday is EMS for Children Day